Volunteer with Junior Achievement

 Students in our community come to you!
 You'll give them insight into your job and give them a tour of your company so they can have an opportunity to see how work gets done.

 JA Finance Park® or JA BizTown®

 You'll be in an actual simulated city!
-You'll help guide students through their assigned family scenario where they will visit many different businesses.
+Help guide students through their assigned scenario where they will visit and transact with many different businesses.
 They must purchase items to meet the needs of their family, such as insurance, clothing, transportation, housing, groceries, and childcare—without spending more than they earn.